Djancyp/luna/README.md

 Luna is a Golang-based framework that leverages the Echo web framework for server-side rendering (SSR) of React applications.
 It provides a seamless, full-stack development experience for building dynamic and performant web applications, making it ideal for full-stack developers looking to integrate the power of Golang on the backend with the flexibility of React on the frontend.
 > [!WARNING]
 > This framework is _beta_ quality.
-Expect breaking changes and many bugs
+Expect breaking changes and bugs

 ## DEMO
 Check this link for an example production: [Demo](https://mi-deck.com)